letscloud-community/letscloud-openapi-gpt/docs/LETSCOULD_API_DOCUMENTATION.md

 #### Delete Snapshot

 Delete a snapshot from your account.
+To find out the slug, you can List All Snapshots.

 **Endpoint:** `POST /snapshots/:image-slug`